This article explains how to enable or disable File History in Windows 11.

-This post shows students and new users steps to turn File History on or off when using Windows 11.
 File History is a built-in Windows backup tool to back up all folders in a user’s home directory and files, including documents, music, pictures, videos, and desktops.

 In cases where the original files are lost or damaged, users can then use the backup versions created by File History to restore them.
-File History also allows you to browse a backup timeline, select the version you want, and restore it.
+File History also allows you to browse a backup timeline, select the version you want, and fix it.

-Read our previous post on How to Backup Windows 11.
+Read our previous post on how to Backup Windows 11.

 How to turn off File History on Windows 11